Gastronomía de mi gusto. Sugerencias culinarias.

 In the Philippines, bitter melon may be stir-fried with ground beef and oyster sauce, or with eggs and diced tomato.
 The dish pinakbet, popular in the Ilocos region of Luzon, consists mainly of bitter melons, eggplant, okra, string beans, tomatoes, lima beans, and other various regional vegetables altogether stewed with a little bagoong-based stock.

-In Nepal, bitter melon is prepared as a fresh pickle called achar.
-For this, the bitter gourd is cut into cubes or slices and sautéed covered in oil and a sprinkle of water.
-When it is softened and reduced, it is minced in a mortar with a few cloves of garlic, salt and a red or green pepper.
+it is minced in a mortar with a few cloves of garlic, salt and a red or green pepper.
 It is also sautéed to golden-brown, stuffed, or as a curry on its own or with potatoes.

 In Trinidad and Tobago bitter melons are usually sauteed with onion, garlic and scotch bonnet pepper until almost crisp.